 They usually start to flower in the early Spring via thin wiry inflorescences, but in cultivation, flowering is variable, and will continue into the summer.
 The flowers are small and usually off-white, with some species showing a greenish to grey stripe.
 The dried inflorescences may be picked off by holding the stem firmly.

-Haworthia in general are tolerant of almost any potting mix, and success has been reported with everything from straight pumice to potting soil-pumice or perlite mixes, to plain potting soil, and even garden soil.
+Haworthia, in general, are tolerant of almost any potting mix, and success has been reported with everything from straight pumice to potting soil-pumice or perlite mixes, to plain potting soil, and even garden soil.
 They like light fertilization when growing, any balanced fertilizer will do.
 An application of time release fertilizer in late winter will improve growth from late winter and early spring rains.
-Healthy Haworthia generally have stiff thick white roots.
 When repotting, it’s important to inspect the roots for mealy bugs, and for old, dried brown or hollow roots, which are often the source of infection or rot.
 These should be removed back to healthy tissue.

-It should come as no surprise that the genus Astroloba is closely related to Haworthias since they also inhabit South Africa and look similar to the columnar Haworthia, but are separated by the fact that their flower is regular shaped instead to have the characteristic 2-tipped corolla of the Haworthias.
-There is no evidence that the two genera have natural hybrids.
+It should come as no surprise that the genus Astroloba is closely related to Haworthia since they also inhabit South Africa and look similar to the columnar Haworthia, but are separated by the fact that their flower has star-like petals.
+There is evidence of at least one natural hybrid, A. muricata X H.pumila.1

 LATIN LOOKUP – Loquerisne Latine (Do you speak Latin)?